-Each unit exam consists of 50 multiple-choice problems to be done in 50 minutes

-▶ There are 4 unit exams, and your lowest grade from them will be dropped

-Unit exams are non-cumulative, open book, open notes, but closed technology
+- Each unit exam consists of 50 multiple-choice problems to be done in 50 minutes - There are 4 unit exams, and your lowest grade from them will be dropped - Unit exams are non-cumulative, open book, open notes, but closed technology

-In order to assess your progress in learning the course material, there will be an exam at the end of each unit.
-There are 4 units, and so there will be 4 unit exams.
+In order to assess your progress in learning the course material covered in the readings and during our class meetings, there will be 4 unit exams, one at the end of each unit.

-Each unit exam will consist of 50 multiple-choice problems testing your basic knowledge and understanding of the material from our class meetings and the readings.
-Each exam is worth a total possible score of 500.
+Instructions: Each unit exam will consist of 50 multiple-choice problems, worth a total possible score of 500.

-You will have the full 50 minutes to complete the exam.
+You will have the full 50 minutes of class time to complete the exam, so arrive promptly.
 One minute per multiple-choice problem is standard for college-level exams, and most students average 35 minutes to complete the exam, and then use the rest of the time to check their work.

 Unit exams are not cumulative, only focusing on the material and concepts covered in class since the previous exam.
-However, be aware that certain key ideas, seen repeatedly in class, will be relevant on all the exams and so they should not be forgotten.
+However, certain key ideas, seen repeatedly in class, will be relevant on all the exams and so they should not be forgotten.